How Weather Data Is Driving Fleets Around Traffic Congestion (and Toward Bigger Bottom Lines)

 traffic congestion and delayed drivers

-From Forecasts to Forecasts: A Day in the Life
+From reacting to Forecasting: A Day in the Life

 Meet Lisa, the dispatcher for a regional food distribution company in the Midwest.